 There is no doubt that in full power mode the 750w version is very quick, and a lot of fun to ride.
 Power-wise, there really isn’t a lot between the BBS02 and the BBSHD, although the latter has a lot more grunt, and the motor and controller can handle the extra power for a prolonged amount of time, whereas the smaller motor can become unreliable when subjected to constant hard off-road use.

 As long as you are aware of this motor’s limitations, it is a fantastic piece of kit.
 If you constantly use it in full power mode, and use the throttle a lot, then it will inevitably let you down.
 I would advise you to purchase a spare controller or otherwise it may be worth spending the extra money and going for a BBSHD.

 Install this kit on a decent bike, with good brakes and suspension and you will have a great high performance e-bike that is guaranteed to put a smile on your face!

 I hope I haven’t put you off with this review, as I really believe this is a great electric bike conversion kit.
 As long as you can accept the potential long-term maintenance that will inevitably need to be carried out, it is well worth the money.

-Below are some links to trusted Bafang BBS02 vendors that ship globally.
+Below are some links to trusted Bafang BBS02 vendors that ship globally and also links to the motor kit from various Amazon locales.
 I have also compiled a list of parts.

 Please feel free to leave your comments below and subscribe for regular updates on new content and partner offers.